OpenEvalProject/evals/manuscripts/elife-14749/v2/manuscript.md

 To determine whether Sp3 binding is required for m18 induction of RAE-1 expression, we co-transfected mouse fibroblasts with expression vectors encoding m18 and a dominant negative Sp TF (DN-Sp) and measured RAE-1 surface expression levels by flow cytometry.
 DN-Sp consists of an Sp1 protein DNA binding domain lacking the transactivation domain.
 DN-Sp binds to Sp1/3 binding sites and acts as a competitive inhibitor of promoter activation (Won et al., 2002).
 Co-expression of DN-Sp and m18 resulted in a decreased percentage of RAE-1 expressing cells (Figure 3G) suggesting that Sp factors are important for m18 to drive RAE-1 expression.
 To further test this hypothesis we transfected mouse fibroblasts with an expression vector encoding m18 and treated these cells with mithramycin, an inhibitor of Sp factor binding to DNA (Blume et al., 1991).
 Mithramycin treatment reduced RAE-1 induction by m18 (Figure 3H) further indicating that Sp TF activity is required for RAE-1 induction by m18.

-## The Raet1e promoter is repressed by HDAC3 in an Sp-dependent manner
+### The Raet1e promoter is repressed by HDAC3 in an Sp-dependent manner

 The human NKG2D ligand ULBP-1 is repressed by histone deacetylase 3 (HDAC3) in the absence of stress.
-HDAC3 is recruited to the ULBP1 promoter by Sp3 (
+HDAC3 is recruited to the ULBP1 promoter by Sp3 (López-Soto et al., 2009).
+Additionally, HDAC inhibition induces RAE-1 expression (Gasser et al., 2005).
+Consistent with these findings, we observed that the chemical HDAC inhibitor butyrate activated the WT Raet1e promoter (Figure 4A).
+Interestingly, butyrate treatment failed to drive expression from the m18RE* mutant Raet1e promoter (Figure 4A).
+To assess whether chemical HDAC inhibition also requires Sp TFs to drive RAE-1 expression we treated mouse fibroblasts with butyrate in combination with mithramycin.
+Mithramycin treatment reduced RAE-1 expression in response to butyrate treatment (Figure 4B), indicating that Sp TFs are also required to drive RAE-1 expression in response to HDAC inhibition.

 ![Figure 4.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig4-v2.jpg)

-**Figure 4.:** RAE-1 expression in an Sp factor dependent manner.(A) Raet1e promoter activity was measured in lysates from mouse fibroblasts transfected with either WT Raet1e promoter or the m18RE* promoter treated with sodium butyrate (NaB) (1 mM).
+**Figure 4.:** (A) Raet1e promoter activity was measured in lysates from mouse fibroblasts transfected with either WT Raet1e promoter or the m18RE* promoter treated with sodium butyrate (NaB) (1 mM).
 Data are expressed as fold change between butyrate treated and untreated promoter.
 Data are represented as mean±SEM.
 Data are representative of three independent experiments. **p<0.005 (Student’s T-test).
 (B) Cells treated with NaB (1 mM) with or without Mithramycin (1.5 μM) were analyzed for RAE-1 expression by flow cytometry.
 Data are representative of five independent experiments.
 (C) Cells were treated with HDAC inhibitors TSA (1 nM) (pan-HDACi), NaB (0.1 mM) (Class I and IIa), MS-275 (800 nM) (HDAC1,3), RGFP966 (640 nM) (HDAC3) 4-(dimethylamino)-N-[6-(hydroxyamino)−6-oxohexyl]-benzamide (HDAC1i) (1 μM) (HDAC1), or Droxinostat (3 μM) (HDAC6,8) and analyzed for RAE-1 expression by flow cytometry.
 Data are represented as mean fluorescent intensity±SEM.
-Data are representative of three independent experiments. ****p<0.00005 (1 way ANOVA with Bonferroni’s multiple comparison post-test).DOI: http://dx.doi.org/10.7554/eLife.14749.008
+Data are representative of three independent experiments. ****p<0.00005 (1 way ANOVA with Bonferroni’s multiple comparison post-test).

 Given that histone deacetylase inhibitors induce the expression of RAE-1 we wanted to identify which HDAC family member(s) must be inhibited to drive RAE-1 expression.
 To identify specific HDAC inhibitors that induce RAE-1 expression, cells were treated with a panel of HDAC inhibitors and analyzed for RAE-1 expression by flow cytometry.
 The pan-HDAC inhibitors TSA and NaB induced RAE-1 expression, as did the HDAC1/3 inhibitor MS-275 and the HDAC3 inhibitor RGFP966.
 In contrast, an HDAC1 inhibitor (4-(dimethylamino)-N-[6-(hydroxyamino)−6-oxohexyl]-benzamide), and an HDAC6,8 inhibitor (droxinostat) did not (Figure 4C).
 These results indicate that HDAC3 is involved in RAE-1 repression, likely through recruitment to the promoter by Sp3 (López-Soto et al., 2009) though additional HDACs may be involved.

-## m18 expression increases histone acetylation
+### m18 expression increases histone acetylation

 As m18 and chemical HDAC inhibitors drive expression through the same promoter element in the Raet1 promoter, we hypothesized that m18 acts as an HDAC inhibitor.
 HDACs modulate gene expression by deacetylating histones to maintain closed chromatin and repress gene expression.
 Thus one major prediction of this hypothesis is that histone acetylation should be increased in cells expressing m18.

 To test the hypothesis that m18 expression increases histone acetylation we analyzed lysates of mouse fibroblasts transduced with m18 or vector control for acetylated histone 3 (AcH3) as well as bulk histone 3 (H3) by western blot.
 AcH3 levels were increased in m18 expressing mouse fibroblasts, as compared to those expressing vector control.
-H3 levels were unchanged (
+H3 levels were unchanged (Figure 5A).
+To determine whether this effect was taking place as a direct result of m18 expression we transfected mouse fibroblasts with a construct encoding m18 C-terminally fused to red fluorescent protein (RFP), and assessed AcH3 levels by immunofluorescence assay (Figure 5B).
+We compared the fluorescent intensity of AcH3 staining in the nucleus of m18 expressing cells, to non-transfected cells in the same field of view, and found significantly higher levels of AcH3 in m18 expressing cells.
+AcH3 level was unchanged in cells transfected with RFP alone (Figure 5C).
+Expression of m18-RFP or RFP alone did not affect H3 levels (Figure 5—figure supplement 1).
+Finally, we assessed whether m18 expression increased acetylation at the Raet1e promoter by performing ChIP against AcH3 or H3 out of lysates from MCA-205 cells transduced with m18 or vector control.
+Analysis of Raet1e promoter enrichment showed an increase in AcH3 levels associated with the Raet1e promoter in m18 expressing cells while H3 levels were unchanged (Figure 5D).
+Together, these results indicate that m18 increases histone acetylation in cells, including at the Raet1e promoter.

 ![Figure 5.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig5-v2.jpg)

 **Figure 5.:** (A) Mouse fibroblasts stably expressing m18 or vector control were analyzed for H3 and AcH3 expression by western blot.
 Data are representative of three independent experiments.
 (B) Representative image of cells transiently transfected with vector encoding m18 with a C-terminal fusion to RFP (m18-RFP) and stained for AcH3.
 (C) Quantification of AcH3 levels in cells expressing m18-RFP or RFP control vector from compared to non-transfected controls in same field of view.
 Red bars are representative of mean±SEM.
 Data are representative of three independent experiments. ****p<0.00005. n.s., not significant.
 (Student’s T-test).
 (D) ChIP was performed for AcH3 and H3 in MCA-205 mouse carcinoma cells stably expressing m18 or vector control.
 Data are normalized to input chromatin and represented as mean±SEM.
-Data are representative of three independent experiments. *p<0.05, n.s., not significant (Student’s t-test).DOI: http://dx.doi.org/10.7554/eLife.14749.009
+Data are representative of three independent experiments. *p<0.05, n.s., not significant (Student’s t-test).

 ![Figure 5—figure supplement 1.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig5-figsupp1-v2.jpg)

 **Figure 5—figure supplement 1.:** (A) Representative picture of H3 staining in m18-RFP transfected cells.
 (B) Nuclear staining of H3 was quantified in FIJI.
 Red bars are representative of mean±SEM.
-Data are representative of three independent experiments. n.s., Not significant (Students T-test).DOI: http://dx.doi.org/10.7554/eLife.14749.010
+Data are representative of three independent experiments. n.s., Not significant (Students T-test).

-## CK2 inhibition connects m18 to HDAC3 regulation
+### CK2 inhibition connects m18 to HDAC3 regulation

 To investigate the mechanism by which m18 increases histone acetylation, we analyzed m18 binding to host proteins by immunoprecipitation (IP) followed by mass spectrometry.
 N- or C-terminally Strep-tagged m18 was transiently expressed in HEK293T cells, and native m18 complexes were captured by streptactin-affinity capture.
-Proteins were identified with peptide sequencing by LC-MS/MS, and the results are reported in
+Proteins were identified with peptide sequencing by LC-MS/MS, and the results are reported in Supplementary files 1 and 2.
+We used HEK293T for these assays as they allowed for direct comparison with similar virus-host AP-MS samples, and enabled us to identify high frequency background proteins found in this system (Supplementary file 2) (previously reported in 30).
+To rank the specificity of the remaining candidate protein-protein interactions, a Z-score was calculated with three affinity experiments and 598 unrelated virus-host APMS experiments (Supplementary file 3).
+This allowed identification of the most specific interaction as casein kinase II beta (CSNK2B) in APMS samples from human HEK293T cells.
+Peptide sequencing data from LC-MS/MS analysis covered 48–55% of the annotated m18 ORF protein sequence overall, and included phosphorylations at several S/T sites as well as peptides from the Strep-tag (Supplementary file 4).
+We confirmed the interaction with CK2 in NIH-3T3 by IP-Western blot (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig6-v2.jpg)

 **Figure 6.:** (A) Immunoprecipitation (IP) of m18 was performed in lysates of cells expressing m18-3xFlag or empty 3xFlag vector, and the products were analyzed for FLAG and CK2β by western blot.
 Data are representative of three independent experiments.
 (B) Mouse fibroblasts were treated with CK2 inhibitor TBBt in conjunction with zVAD or zVAD alone and analyzed for RAE-1 expression by flow cytometry.
 Data is representative of three independent experiments.
 (C) Representative image of fibroblasts expressing m18-RFP and stained for HDAC3 pS424.
 (D) Quantification of HDAC3 pS424 levels in cells expressing m18-RFP or RFP control vector from compared to non-transfected controls in same field of view.
 Red bars are representative of mean±SEM.
 Data are representative of three independent experiments. ****p<0.00005. n.s., not significant.
-(Student’s T-test).DOI: http://dx.doi.org/10.7554/eLife.14749.011
+(Student’s T-test).

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** (A) Representative picture of HDAC3 staining in m18-RFP transfected cells.
 (B) Nuclear staining of HDAC3 was quantified in FIJI.
 Data are representative of mean±SEM.
-Data are representative of three independent experiments. n.s., Not significant (Students T-test).DOI: http://dx.doi.org/10.7554/eLife.14749.012
+Data are representative of three independent experiments. n.s., Not significant (Students T-test).

 CK2 is involved in many biological processes, including DNA damage signaling (Ghavidel and Schultz, 2001), apoptosis (Hellwig et al., 2010), and cell cycle progression (Homma and Homma, 2008).
 CK2 is a constitutively active kinase that phosphorylates HDAC3 at serine 424 (S424) activating it (Zhang et al., 2005).
 The activation of HDAC3 by CK2 has previously been demonstrated to help drive chromatin condensation during mitosis (Patil et al., 2016) and has been shown to repress expression of genes during beige fat thermogenesis (Shinoda et al., 2015) indicating that this interaction can functionally regulate both chromatin structure and gene expression.
 Thus, we hypothesized that CK2 activation of HDAC3 represses Raet1 transcription in healthy cells, while inhibition of CK2 by m18 would result in less HDAC3 activity and thus induce Raet1 transcription.